tferracina/ArDCA-Python/writeup.typ

 $ <potts>
 where $h_i$ are site-specific fields and $J_(i j)$ are coupling parameters between residue pairs.
 The central goal of DCA is to infer the interaction parameters $J_(i j)$ that best explain the observed single- and pairwise frequencies.

 In practice, direct inference of these parameters is computationally challenging.
 Evaluating the partition function $Z$ is intractable for realistic proteins, as it requires summing over $q^L$ possible sequences.
 Thus, distinct implementations of DCA introduce approximations to bypass this computation.
 The original message passing implementation @weigt2009, directly attempted to solve for couplings through a slowly converging iterative scheme, making it inapplicable in practice.
-In this paper, we will explore some important algorithmnic innovations in DCA following its conception.
+In this paper, we will explore some important algorithmic innovations in DCA following its conception.

 = Evolution of DCA Methods